 a.
-In the case of C corporations and S corporations, whether domestic or foreign, that conduct business in, operate in, engage in, prosecute in, or carry on activities in Findlay, irrespective of whether such entity has an office or place of business in Findlay, there is imposed an annual tax of 1% on the net profits earned, accrued, or received during the effective period of the Ordinance.
+In the case of C corporations and S corporations, whether domestic or foreign, that conduct business in, operate in, engage in, prosecute in, or carry on activities in Findlay, irrespective of whether such entity has an office or place of business in Findlay, there is imposed an annual tax, at the rate specified in Section 3 of the Ordinance, on the net profits earned, accrued, or received during the effective period of the Ordinance.
 The income attributable to Findlay shall be determined using the formula or separate accounting method provided for in Section 3 of the Ordinance and Article III(B) of the Rules and Regulations derived from sales made, work done, or services performed or rendered and business or other activities conducted in Findlay.